Does Frozen Cheese Go Bad? (And How Long It Lasts?)

 A Handy Tip: Soft cheeses’ texture can become grainy when frozen.
 But keep in mind that this problem isn’t particular to soft cheeses alone.
 Even hard cheeses such as cheddar can become crumbly when you don’t store them properly.

-Understand that cheese (hard and semi-hard) can last for 6 to 8 months past its noted expiration date.
+Some cheeses (hard and semi-hard) can last for 6 to 8 months past their noted expiration date.
 It doesn’t matter whether the cheese has been opened or not.

 On the contrary, discard the entire cheese if you find mold growing on soft cheese.
 Even if you cut off the mold, the cheese is still unsafe.
 Why?
-There’s a chance the mold has spread to other areas.
+There’s a chance the mold has spread to other areas but isn’t yet visible.

 Does Cheese Expire If Unopened?